moroen/vala-scp/README.md

 # VALA-SCP

-A conveniece library for file transfers via SCP for vala applications
+A convenience library for file transfers via SCP for vala applications

 ## Setup
 Clone github repo into the main project folder